 Global sales of bottled water reached $100 billion in 2005.

 The cost to provide clean drinking water to half the 1.1 billion who need it is between $10 and $30 billion a year.

 Massive water bottling is a form of defacto privatization.

-Countries that have made decisions to not permit the privitization of water include Uruguay,
+Countries that have made decisions to not permit the privatization of water include Uruguay, Malaysia and India.

-Many labled "natural" or "pure" had been run through basic filters that removed bad taste and odors but
+Many labeled “natural” or “pure” had been run through basic filters that removed bad taste and odors but not other contaminants.

 1.5 million barrels of crude oil are used annually to produce the plastic used to bottle water.

 Bottled water is hauled long distances for distribution, burning massive quantities of fuel.